Why Insulin Pump Choice Matters

 These questions are a great starting point to help get you thinking about your own needs and preferences.
 Taking the time to find the perfect pump is an important step in your overall management plan.
 There are many great resources out there — like DiabetesWise initiative — that can help with your research!

-Unfortunately, many Americans with type 1 diabetes are left without the option to choose.
+Unfortunately, many Americans with T1D are left without the option to choose.
 Cost and insurance coverage limitations can limit people to devices that aren’t the best fit.

 Diabetes management is already difficult and becomes even harder given these constraints.
 Even worse, people who can’t afford the out-of-pocket costs for their insulin pump may decide to go without one.
 This puts their health at risk and leads to higher healthcare costs for everyone.